 Real-World Application: Explain the concept of LCM to someone else.
 Teaching others reinforces your own understanding and helps identify any gaps in your knowledge.

-8. Utilize Technology Wisely
+8. put to use Technology Wisely

 Explanation: While calculators and software can quickly find the LCM, use them as tools to check your work, not as a replacement for understanding the process.